voha-shvarc/docker_service_api/README.md

-## Guidelines

-Thanks for interviewing with Scalr!
-We're excited to have you participating in our testing exercise.

 ## Timing

 We ask to spend not more than 4 hours on the coding task.
 If you finished earlier - it is great.